Stratocumulus cloud: Opacity-based varieties

 Stratocumulus Opacus is a dark layer of clouds covering entire sky without any break.
 However, the cloud sheet is not completely uniform, so that separate cloud bases still can be seen.
 This is the main precipitating type, however any rain is usually light.
-If the cloud layer becomes grayer to the point when individual clouds cannot be distinguished, stratocumulus turn into stratus clouds.
+If the cloud layer becomes grayer to the point when individual clouds cannot be distinguished, cold front stratocumulus turn into stratus clouds.

 Stratocumulus Perlucidus is a layer of stratocumulus clouds with small spaces, appearing in irregular pattern, through which clear sky or higher clouds can be seen.

 Stratocumulus Translucidus consist of separate groups of stratocumulus clouds, with a clear sky (or higher clouds) visible between them.
 No precipitation in most cases.

 Pattern-based varieties

 Stratocumulus Undulatus clouds appear as nearly parallel waves, rolls or separate elongated clouds, without significant vertical development.

 Stratocumulus Radiatus clouds appear as the same as stratocumulus undulatus, but stratocumulus undulatus move perpendicular to the wind shear, while stratocumulus radiatus move parallel to the wind shear.

 Stratocumulus Duplicatus clouds appear as stratocumulus clouds with two or more layers or sheets.
 Stratocumulus duplicatus is common on species lenticularis or lenticular cloud.

 Stratocumulus Lacunosus clouds are very uncommon.
 They only occur when there are localized downdrafts striking through the stratocumuliform cloud.